-Let's discuss digital privacy and security!
+Let's discuss digital privacy and security in class!

 Key features of SpyPi